 You are not always going to agree with every message that you hear from the pulpit.
 Sometimes a couple of the protocols that the Jews followed when they were under the Mosaic Law will be the same protocols that you are asked to observe.
 There might be teachings on certain doctrinal topics where you will find much contention in Christian circles such as (e.g. Can believers lose their salvation?
 Is tithing for today?
 Should the seventh day Sabbath still be observed?
 Are there apostles in the church today?
 Is a believer obligated to obey the Ten Commandments?
 Are the offices of the New Testament church gender specific?
 Are we commanded to abstain from drinking alcohol?).

+You might be thinking are there any guidelines in respect to the content of the teachings that will help me in finding a church where I can grow spiritually?
 If I were in your shoes, I would be asking the following questions regarding the content of the teachings.

 Do the teachings by those in leadership help me to recognize and address areas of weakness in my walk with God so that the spiritual qualities (e.g. love, joy, peace) of the Holy Spirit can be realized in my life and be evidenced to others?